rutracrafter/cse15l-lab-reports/index.md

 ![Image](https://rutracrafter.github.io/cse15l-lab-reports/assets/test-command.png)

 # Conclusion
 Hooray!!
-You now know how to remotely connect to the UCSD basement using you UCSD account's credentials! \
+You now know how to remotely connect to the UCSD basement using your UCSD account's credentials! \
 \
 The final step, and this is the most important, is to have fun while you continue to learn!